lnacquaroli/TMMOptics.jl/README.md

 # TMMOptics.jl

 Simulation of the propagation of plane waves through arbitrary layered system of thin film stacks using optical matrices.
-Performs the calculation of reflectance, transmittance, absorptance, electric field and photonic band gap (for photonic crystals only) using the transfer matrix formalism.
+Performs the calculation of reflectance, transmittance, absorptance, electromagnetic field and photonic band gap (for photonic crystals only) using the transfer matrix formalism.
 For further details see [https://arxiv.org/abs/1809.07708](https://arxiv.org/abs/1809.07708).

 TMMOptics.jl is compatible with Julia version 1.0 or later.